osghaffar/osghaffar.github.io/about.md

 title: About
 permalink: /about/
 ---
-First-year student at UTD studying Artificial Intelligence and Computer Science.
+First-year student studying Artificial Intelligence and Computer Science.

 ### Contact me